Australia’s trusted immunisation experts

 Managing seasonal respiratory viruses: influenza and SARS-CoV-2 in winter 2022

 NCIRS's annual influenza webinar was held on 5 April 2022.
 Watch the webinar recording here.

 Australian Government Department of Health

 Influenza resource collection

 Influenza and pertussis vaccines for pregnant women – clinical advice for vaccination providers

 The Therapeutic Goods Administration (TGA) monitors vaccine safety in Australia.
 Report an adverse event following immunisation to your state/territory contact here.

 AusVaxSafety, Australia's leading active vaccine safety surveillance system, conducts active surveillance of adverse events following influenza vaccination.
 Access safety data here.

 Sharing Knowledge About Immunisation (SKAI)

 Resources from Sharing Knowledge About Immunisation (SKAI) support healthcare professionals talking to parents about immunisation.
-New SKAI resources have been especially designed to support parents' influenza vaccination information needs, and guide them in their decision to vaccinate.
-The new resources include:
+SKAI resources have been especially designed to support parents' influenza vaccination information needs, and guide them in their decision to vaccinate.
+These resources include: